 What is more, we work in partnership with Certainty the National Will Register.
-This allows us to offer you discounted Will registration as well as Will search and Will Management services.
+This allows us to register your Will, which is included in our fee, as well as Will search and Will Management services.

 Certainty the National Will Register provides you with added protection when dealing with Wills and probate.
 Will registration ensures that if beneficiaries and executors are unaware that a Will has been written, forget where it’s located or if a later Will was written to supersede the first, it can be easily found by conducting a Register Will Search.

 If you are an Executor or Administrator you have the legal authority, responsibility and duty to distribute the deceased’s estate correctly and could be held financially responsible for any mistakes made through any breach of duty.

 We recommend the use of Certainty Will search to prevent issues arising later in the process of distributing an estate during probate.
 It is important to identify whether a Will exists and who holds the most up-to-date version before any work is undertaken.

 If you require Will services, then please get in touch with one of our highly experienced and friendly team.
 Our Will specialists will take the time to understand your individual circumstances and will provide you with tailored advice.